milesj/optimal/website/docs/schemas.md

 );
 ```

-> This predicate is nullable by default.
+> This schema is nullable by default.

 ## Instance

-The `instance(contract?: Constructor<any>)` predicate verifies a value is an instance of a specific
+The `instance(contract?: Constructor<any>)` schema verifies a value is an instance of a specific
 class (passed as the 1st argument), or simply an instance of any class (no argument).
 Defaults to
 `null` and _cannot_ be customized.